 Privileged Remote Access features desktop consoles for Windows, Mac and Linux.
 It also allows privileged users to access critical systems via a web-based console or a mobile app for privileged access anytime, anywhere.
 This makes it a strong PAM solution for any organization with remote workers who need to access privileged systems.

 Centrify Privileged Access Service

-Centrify is a leader in providing enterprise-level access management.
+Centrify, currently merging with Thycotic, is a leader in providing enterprise-level access management.
 Their cloud-based solutions leverage a zero-trust approach to ensure complete security, and they serve over half of the Fortune 500.
-Centrify’s Privileged Access Service is their PAM solution that secures access to accounts on servers and network devices, on-prem and in the cloud.
-It delivers secure administrative access via workflow-driven access requests, ensuring that only verified users can sign in while bad actors are kept far away from business critical systems.
+Centrify’s Privileged Access Service is their range of PAM solutions (including their Vault, Cloud and Server Suites, and thier Threat Analytics Service) that secure access to accounts on servers and network devices, on-prem and in the cloud.
+It delivers secure administrative access via workflow-driven access requests, ensuring that only verified users can sign in while bad actors are kept far away from business-critical systems.